SudoWatson/tossright-app/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

+### Notices
+> [!IMPORTANT]
+> Images taken with this app WILL be uploaded to a server to be used to further train the model.
+An opt-out/opt-in will be provided in the near-future, but is not implemented.
+There is no way to delete these images once sent to the server, as there is no way to trace them back to you.
+Track status on issue [#1](https://github.com/SudoWatson/tossright-app/issues/1) for updates to this.
+One of the primary purposes of this app is to be a crowdsourced approach to creating an open Waste Identification model to be used by others.

+> [!WARNING]
+> The model is not 100% accurate and will often give incorrect results.
+Please provide feedback using the available buttons when this happens to improve the model and make it more accurate.
+Every image helps.

+> [!NOTE]
+> The model is trained on images of a white background.
+It will provide the best results if your image is taken in front of a mostly white background, but still is subject to inaccuracies mentioned above.
+I do suggest taking images in-front of non-white backgrounds and providing feedback on them so the model can be trained on my backgrounds and be more useful.
+It is unlikely to work well on a noisy background regardless though.

 ## Installation
 The app is in the process of being published to app repositories like F-Droid and Google Play Store.
 Android users can follow the **Develop** instructions to load the application.
 Since I don't own any Apple devices, I am unable to publish it to the Apple App Store.